 Banh Xeo can be found at VND20,000 to VND25,000 in Hue.

-Editor’s Note: Planning a trip to Cat Ba Island?
-Check out this post!
+Planning a trip to Cat Ba Island?
+Get everything you need in this comprehensive post!

 Cao Lau is a specialty in Hoi An town, something that the people in Hoi An are proud of.
 The main obvious difference between Cao Lau and other noodle dishes is the thickness of the noodle.
 The rice noodles in Cao Lau are noticeably thicker.

 The dish can be a little too dry for those who are not used to eating dry noodles.
-It’s mainly served with thick rice noodles, eggs, pork, shrimps and a lot of local greens.
-Some add toasted sesame rice cracker on top too.
+It’s mainly served with thick rice noodles, eggs, pork, shrimps, and a lot of local greens.
+Some add toasted sesame rice crackers on top too.

 Cao Lau usually costs around VND20,000 to VND30,000.
 Expect a higher price if you are dining in restaurants in Hoi An.